 In theory, the maximum possible Social Security benefit in 2021 for someone who retires at full retirement age is $3,148, up 2.6% YoY.
 However, in order to collect the maximum benefit, you would need to earn the maximum taxable amount for 35 total years.

 Given the maximum taxable amount was $142,800 for 2021, this was no easy feat.
 According to the the U.S. Census Bureau, median household income is only about $68,000 a year in 2021.

-Thus, instead of the max $2,861, the average Social Security benefit is roughly $1,461 a month.
+Thus, instead of the max $2,861, the average Social Security benefit is roughly $1,543 a month in 2021.
 Receiving a total of $17,532 in Social Security benefits a year is not enough for a comfortable retirement.

 Calculating The Average Retiree's Investment Amounts

 One of the criticisms from the average retiree spending post is that I didn't include Social Security as a reason for such high spending, even though I clearly did.

 Just so we're crystal, let's do some further back-of-the-envelope calculations to see what the average retiree has in his or her investment accounts to be able to afford the average spending when we include Social Security.

 If we are to believe the Bureau of Labor Statistics' data the average retiree spends $45,756 a year, we can estimate the average retiree needs to make $57,195 in gross income using a 20% effective tax rate (high to be conservative).

 We then subtract $17,532, the average Social Security benefit, from $57,195 to get $39,663.
 In other words, $39,663 is the amount of gross income an average retiree must produce from his or her investments to match the BLS data.
 Or, $39,663 can be viewed as the annual withdrawal rate.

 If we use an aggressive safe withdrawal or return rate of 5%, the average retiree with Social Security has about $793,260 in their retirement accounts ($39,663 / 5%).
 Not bad.